 3. Stretching Can Help You Maintain Flexibility As You Age

-As we get older, we often become less flexible due to reduced range of motion in our joints.
-To prevent this reduced flexibility that can lead to injury and decreased quality of living later in life, it is crucial for us to start working on our flexibility in our 20s and 30s.
+As we get older, we often become less flexible due to the reduced range of motion in our joints.
+To prevent this reduced flexibility that can lead to injury and decreased the quality of living later in life, it is crucial for us to start working on our flexibility in our 20s and 30s.
 This is why it’s important to get into the habit of stretching on a daily basis.
-Plan to set aside five to 10 minutes for stretching at the beginning of your workout as well as five to 10 minutes at the end.
+Plan to set aside five to 10 minutes for stretching at the beginning of your workout as well as five to 10 minutes in the end.

 At the beginning of your workout, you want to focus on warming up with foam rolling and dynamic stretches that will prepare your body for movement.
 Whereas, at the end of your workout you want to focus on cooling down with foam rolling and static stretches that will help your body relax and begin the recovery process.